-MMR or MatchMaking Rating is a number used by League of Legends to represent a player's skill level.
-During matchmaking, teams are formed by grouping together players with similar MMR.
-Each game mode has its own separate MMR, but WhatIsMyMMR specifically tracks ranked, normal, and ARAM queues.
-Read more about MMR on Riot's website.
+MMR or MatchMaking Rating is a number used by League of Legends to represent a player’s skill level.
+Your MMR determines the opponents you play against and is unique for each game mode.
+WhatIsMyMMR specifically tracks solo non-premade games played in ranked, normal, and ARAM queues.
+Read more about MMR on Riot’s website.

 How accurate is WhatIsMyMMR?

 The site provides MMR estimates with a 95% confidence interval shown as ± some number.
 For example, an estimated MMR of 1200 ±100 means that the actual MMR is likely somewhere between 1100 and 1300.
 Because the estimate represents a range of possible values, winning a game might not immediately increase your MMR (in some cases, the point estimate might actually decrease to account for the additional data).
 Playing more games ultimately increases the accuracy of the estimate and provides data to show historical MMR trends.

 Estimates only use data from solo non-premade games played in the last 30 days.
 Premade games are excluded because players in the party can have very different MMRs which causes poor matchmaking and inaccurate MMR estimates.
 If an estimate is not available (N/A) then try playing more games by yourself.